jdeans289/icg2/docs/Documentation-Home.md

 DataType * resolve (std::string typename);
 ```

 This function can only look up an existing type, not create a new one.
-The only exception is arrays and pointers - this function may create a new ArrayType or an new PointerType, with a subtype an existing type or another array/pointer type.
+The only exception is arrays and pointers - this function may create a new ArrayDataType or an new PointerDataType, with a subtype an existing type or another array/pointer type.

 This `resolve` function handles arrays/pointers, typdefs, and qualifiers.